 The design and the acoustic team of the Cinebar Lux project worked closely together to find solutions so that they could create a product that highlighted the best of their abilities.
 The blog team spoke with Massimo responsible for the acoustic side of things and Robert who worked to achieve the smooth design.

 Blog team: Thanks for taking the time to speak to us about the new Teufel soundbar – the Cinebar Lux.
 We’re excited to be some of the first to learn more about this incredible soundbar.
 Could you start by introducing yourselves to our readers:

 Robert: I am a senior designer at Teufel, have been working here for four and a half years and I am responsible for the complete product design of our streaming products.
 I take care of product design from the first sketch until it’s ready for the market.
 We handle the entire process in-house at Teufel.

-The objective: A soundbar with heavy sound without the need of a subwoofer
+The objective: A soundbar with full sound without the need for a subwoofer

 …we wanted to develop a very flat soundbar that doesn’t require a subwoofer because it already offers full sound without one.